-Mgahinga-National-Park New 4×4 Rwanda Car hire and Uganda car Rental sits high in the clouds, at an altitude of between 2,227m and 4,127m.
+Mgahinga National Park sits high in the clouds, at an altitude of between 2,227m and 4,127m.
 As its name suggests, it was created to protect the rare mountain gorillas that inhabit its dense forests, and it is also an important habitat for the endangered golden monkey.

 As well as being important for wildlife, the park also has a huge cultural significance, in particular for the indigenous Batwa pygmies.
-This tribe of hunter-gatherers was the forest’s “first people”, and their ancient knowledge of its secrets remains unrivalled.
+This tribe of hunter-gatherers was the forest’s “first people”, and their ancient knowledge of its secrets remains unrivaled.

-Mgahinga’s most striking features are its three conical, extinct volcanoes, part of the spectacular Virunga Range that lies along the border region of Uganda, Congo and Rwanda.
+Mgahinga’s most striking features are its three conical, extinct volcanoes, part of the spectacular Virunga Range that lies along the border region of Uganda, Congo, and Rwanda.
 Mgahinga forms part of the much larger Virunga Conservation Area which includes adjacent parks in these countries.
 The volcanoes’ slopes contain various ecosystems and are biologically diverse, and their peaks provide a striking backdrop to this gorgeous scenery.

 The Virunga Volcanoes

 Muhavura (4,127m) is the highest of the peaks in Mgahinga Gorilla National Park.
 The name means guide, and the Batwa used to look for its high peak to help orient themselves in the forest.
 Muhavura has a crystal clear crater lake about 36m wide at its summit.
-The top commands panoramic views far into Uganda, Rwanda and along the length of the Virunga chain
+The top commands panoramic views far into Uganda, Rwanda, and along the length of the Virunga chain

 Mount Gahinga (3,474m) is the smallest of the Virunga volcanoes.
 It is named after the local practice of tidying the volcanic debris that clutters local farmland into neat cairns – or gahinga.
 Its swamp-filled crater is around 180m wide.

 Some of the steep mountain slopes contain caves formed by lava tubes, one of them being the famous Garama Cave located near the park headquarters.
-This is a sacred place for the Batwa, and during the Batwa Trail you can discover how it was used as a shelter during battles and as a place to store looted treasures.
+This is a sacred place for the Batwa, and during the Batwa Trail, you can discover how it was used as a shelter during battles and as a place to store looted treasures.

 Ntebeko Visitors’ Centre

-The Visitor Centre at Ntebeko is the starting point for nature walks, volcanoes hiking, golden monkey and gorilla tracking and the short (4km) Batwa Trail.
+The Visitor Centre at Ntebeko is the starting point for nature walks, volcanoes hiking, golden monkey and gorilla tracking, and the short (4km) Batwa Trail.
 The trailhead of the long Batwa trail is at the base of Mt Muhavura.
 Exhibits inside the building explore themes relating the Virunga environment.
 A trail along the stone Buffalo Wall – built to keep animals out of neighboring farmland – provides good birding and views of the volcanoes.

 Outside the Park